nwithan8/plex-prerolls/README.md

     # Each entry requires start_date, end_date, path values
     - start_date: 2020-01-01 # Jan 1st, 2020
       end_date: 2020-01-02 # Jan 2nd, 2020
+      paths:
-      path: /path/to/video.mp4
+       - /path/to/video.mp4
+       - /path/to/another/video.mp4
       weight: 2 # Add these paths to the list twice (make up greater percentage of prerolls - more likely to be selected)
     - start_date: xxxx-07-04 # Every year on July 4th
       end_date: xxxx-07-04 # Every year on July 4th
+      paths:
-      path: /path/to/video.mp4
+         - /path/to/video.mp4
+         - /path/to/another/video.mp4
       weight: 1
+    - name: "My Schedule" # Optional name for logging purposes
-    - start_date: xxxx-xx-02 # Every year on the 2nd of every month
+      start_date: xxxx-xx-02 # Every year on the 2nd of every month
       end_date: xxxx-xx-03 # Every year on the 3rd of every month
+      paths:
-      path: /path/to/video.mp4
+         - /path/to/video.mp4
+         - /path/to/another/video.mp4
       weight: 1
     - start_date: xxxx-xx-xx 08:00:00 # Every day at 8am
       end_date: xxxx-xx-xx 09:30:00 # Every day at 9:30am
-      path: /path/to/holiday_video.mp4
+      paths:
+         - /path/to/video.mp4
+         - /path/to/another/video.mp4
       weight: 1
 ```

 You should [adjust your cron schedule](#scheduling-script) to run the script more frequently if you use this feature.

-`date_range` entries also accept an optional `weight` value that can be used to adjust the emphasis of this entry over others by adding the listed paths multiple times.
-Since Plex selects a random preroll from the list of paths, having the same path listed multiple times increases its chances of being selected over paths that only appear once.
-This allows you to combine, e.g. a `date_range` entry with a `misc` entry, but place more weight/emphasis on the `date_range` entry.
+`date_range` entries also accept an optional `weight` value that can be used to adjust the emphasis of this entry over
+others by adding the listed paths multiple times.
+Since Plex selects a random preroll from the list of paths, having the
+same path listed multiple times increases its chances of being selected over paths that only appear once.
+This allows
+you to combine, e.g. a `date_range` entry with a `misc` entry, but place more weight/emphasis on the `date_range` entry.

+`date_range` entries also accept an optional `name` value that can be used to identify the schedule in the logs.

 ---

 ## Scheduling Script

-**NOTE:** Scheduling is handled automatically in the Docker version of this script via the `CRON_SCHEDULE` environment variable.
+**NOTE:** Scheduling is handled automatically in the Docker version of this script via the `CRON_SCHEDULE` environment
+variable.

 ### Linux